s-kostyaev/ellama/README.md

 Ask Ellama about a selected region or the current buffer.
 ![ellama-ask-about](imgs/ellama-ask-about.gif)

-### ellama-instant

-Prompt Ellama to provide an instant response for a specific prompt.

 ### ellama-translate

 Ask Ellama to translate a selected region or word at the point.